ericwindmill/teacher_dashboard/README.md

 ### Add Assignment
 ![Edmodo Dashboard](http://res.cloudinary.com/ericwindmill/image/upload/v1502732694/edmodo/Screen_Shot_2017-08-14_at_10.43.13_AM.png)
 ______
 ## Caveats
 Many of the features require a database to preserve data, and therefor are used here only as previews of what could be.
-*Adding a grade to a student submission.
+* Adding a grade to a student submission.
+* Adding a new assignment.
 ______
-Run Locally
+## Run Locally

 ```
 git clone https://github.com/ericwindmill/teacher_dashboard.git